mohdraqif/Movie-Maker-NewVersion/README.md

 6- npm i

+7- npm i env-cmd

-7- Make a "config" folder inside "backend" folder to store all your credentials
+8- Make a "config" folder inside "backend" folder to store all your credentials

-8- In the config folder, make a "dev.env" file which stores your MongoDB URL as follows:
+9- In the config folder, make a "dev.env" file which stores your MongoDB URL as follows:
     MONGODBURL=<paste your mongodb url here>

-9- npm run dev
+10- npm run dev

 If you still have any issues, mail me at mohdraqif94@gmail.com